© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llandough Castle, Remains of Hall is a scheduled monument protected by Cadw under reference GM337.
 View the official record →

-Llandough Castle is a medieval fortified site located in the Vale of Glamorgan in South Wales.
+Llandough Castle is a remains of a medieval hall located in Wales with the official Cadw designation SAM GM337.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM337.

 Llandough Castle, Remains of Hall dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llandough Castle, Remains of Hall is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM337.